TL;DR

 The core process that makes hydrogen water bottles work.
 An electrical current passes through water, splitting H₂O molecules into hydrogen gas and oxygen gas at separate electrodes.

 Why it matters when choosing: Every hydrogen water bottle uses electrolysis.
 The question isn’t whether a bottle uses it, but how well the electrolysis system is designed.
 Cheap bottles may use basic electrolysis plates without proper gas separation, which means you’re drinking all the byproducts along with the hydrogen.
+A detailed explainer on this process is available in the article on how SPE/PEM electrolysis creates hydrogen.

-Platinum-Coated Titanium Electrodes
+Platinum Coated Titanium Electrodes

 The electrode standard for quality hydrogen water bottles.
 Titanium provides structural durability and corrosion resistance.
 The platinum coating serves as a catalyst that increases electrolysis efficiency and prevents metal from leaching into the water.

 Why it matters when choosing: Electrodes sit in direct contact with your drinking water for every cycle.
-Lower-grade metals can corrode over time, releasing particles into the water.
-Platinum-coated titanium is often labeled “medical-grade” in marketing, and while that term is loose, the material choice itself is sound.
+Lower grade metals can corrode over time, releasing particles into the water.
+Platinum coated titanium is often labeled “medical grade” in marketing, and while that term is loose, the material choice itself is sound.
 Look for this specification on product pages.

 An internal architecture where the electrolysis cell has two separate compartments.
 One chamber delivers hydrogen into the drinking water.
 The other collects and vents oxygen, ozone, and chlorine byproducts through an exhaust port.

 Why it matters when choosing: This is arguably the most practical term on this list.
-Single-chamber bottles let all gases mix freely in the water you drink.
-Dual-chamber bottles keep the bad stuff out.
-When choosing a hydrogen water bottle, confirm the device has a dual-chamber or separate-vent design.
+Single chamber bottles let all gases mix freely in the water you drink.
+Dual chamber bottles keep the bad stuff out.
+When choosing a hydrogen water bottle, confirm the device has a dual chamber or separate vent design.
 If the product description doesn’t mention gas separation at all, assume it doesn’t have it.

 Molecular Hydrogen (H₂)